 Whenever Goldman arrives in a hotel room, she beelines to the shower to inspect the caulking.
 “It tells you something about how the hotel is maintained, how important cleanliness is,” she says.
 Mold in the bathroom is a red flag—especially if you’re allergic.

 “The best hotels in the world can sometimes be plagued by bed bugs,” says Goldman.
 If a guest unknowingly brought bed bugs into the room, the hotel won’t know to fix the problem unless another traveler tips them off—so it’s up to spot bed bugs in a hotel room.
 Bed bugs love cozy spaces, so Goldman recommends scraping the bottom corner of the mattress with a business card to make sure pests aren’t hiding.

 Are there toiletries?

 Most hotels offer free toiletries like shampoo and soap (at least before COVID), but it’s worth double-checking when you arrive.
 “The one missing amenity is often cream rinse,” says Elizabeth Avery, founder of Solo Trekker 4 U. If housekeeping forgot to drop off toiletries, or the hotel doesn’t include conditioner or other basics, you’ll want to know before you’re in your towel.
-For more free perks, ask about these 14 weird things you didn’t know you could borrow from hotels.

 Did the hotel provide water?